 Present and past weather are primarily meant to serve as a qualitative description of weather events.
-Most VOS reports of present and past weather are made by visual and auditory observations and follow the same rules as those applicable to a land station (see Volume I, Chapter 14).
+Most VOS reports of present and past weather are made by visual and auditory observations and follow the same rules as those applicable to a land station (see PartVolume I, Chapter 14).
 There are 100 categories of present weather for VOS manual observations (the first 100 codes in FM 94 BUFR code table 0 20 003).
 Past weather is reported in 10 categories (the first 10 codes in FM 94 BUFR code table 0 20 004 and 0 20 005).
 Two past weather categories should be reported which have been selected to give as complete a description of conditions over the reporting interval as possible.
-Manual on Codes (WMO, 2017b) provides specific information on how to make and code VOS weather reports.
+As for clouds, detailed instructions should be provided by the PMO.
+Template B/C10 (WMO, 2011c Manual on Codes (WMO, 2017b) provides specific information on how to make and code VOS weather reports.
 For observers using electronic logbook software, further guidance is likely to be available from the software.